ran-var/blog/source/_posts/uefi-attack.md

 sha256sum firmware_dump.bin firmware_dump2.bin
 ```

-Matching checksums means you have a good dump.
-Different checksums?
-Press down harder, wiggle it, maybe even reseat it completely.
-It's annoying but necessary - a corrupted dump is worthless.

-Once you have matching dumps, back them up.
-If you end up bricking the system later by writing bad firmware or experimenting with modifications, it's good practice to have a backup on standby.
+Matching checksums means we have a good dump, if not then try playing around with the clip or even reseating it completely.
+This is an integral part of the process to make sure we don't get a corrupted dump that is practically worthless.
+Once we confirm the validity of the firmware we just dumped, backing it up is also crucial in case we end up bricking our board later on by writing bad firmware or doing some risky experimentation.

 ## From Hardware Dump to Usable Data